Peace Corps and its Master's International Program

 Peace Corps: Universities and Programs

-In 1987, Peace Corps initiated the Master's International Program (MIP).
-UAB was among the first group of schools of public health to participate in the program.
-This MIP was expanded in 2013 to also include the School of Education.
-UAB is the only university in Alabama that partners with the Peace Corps by hosting the MIP.
+In 1987, Peace Corps initiated the Master's International (PCMI) program.
+UAB was among the first group of schools of public health to participate in this program.
+The PCMI program was expanded in 2013 to also include the School of Education.
+UAB is the only university in Alabama that partners with the Peace Corps by hosting the PCMI.

 Peace Corps' Master's International Program at UAB